 On polyester tents, any stitching threads should have sealed immediately.

 If you have a polycotton tent, depending on how narrow the weave is, you may have noticed some water inside the fabric.
-Your tent will need to go through a number of wetting and drying cycles to expand and fill the weave.
+Your tent will need to go through several wetting and drying cycles to expand and fill the weave.

 The Solution: Get your new tent wet before you take it camping.